jshalabi03/cfg-parser/README.md

 In the "data" folder you can find the assembly code examples which we use as well as the cpp code used to generate the assembly.

-lastly, our written test cases can be found in the "tests" folder
+lastly, our written test cases can be found in the "tests" folder.

 # Running Instructions: